The difference between third person POV and Deep POV

 One magnificent spring day, Mary Lou skipped home from kindergarten, utterly oblivious to her big brother hiding behind a bush.
 Wearing an ogreish mask, he leaped out, growling fiercely.
 She screamed and sprinted away, eager to evade the malefactor.
 She took refuge on the neighbor’s empty porch.
 How will I ever get home now, she wondered.

-Also, in omniscient POV, the narrator persona can give commentary on or interpretation of the character’s thoughts, as when Tolstoy, describing his character Anna Scherer in War and Peace, compares her to a spoiled child—not an interpretation she’d likely make of herself.
+Also, in omniscient viewpoint, the narrator persona can give commentary on or interpretation of the character’s thoughts, as when Tolstoy, describing his character Anna Scherer in War and Peace, compares her to a spoiled child—not an interpretation she’d likely make of herself.
 This kind of judgment is not usually made by a generic limited narrator.
 The best omniscient narrators show real personality, such as the narrator of A Christmas Carol by Charles Dickens.
 That narrator is downright snarky.

 Just to confuse things more, there’s also an “objective” POV, in which the generic narrator delivers only what is externally discernible, does not share anyone’s thoughts, and does not have a personality, snarky or otherwise.